opea-project/GenAIComps/comps/lvms_pg/README.md

 # LVM Prediction Guard Microservice

+[Prediction Guard](https://docs.predictionguard.com) Prediction Guard allows you to seamlessly integrate private, controlled, and compliant Large Language Models (LLM) functionality.
+In addition to providing a scalable LLM API, we enable you to prevent hallucinations, institute governance, and ensure compliance.
+Using Prediction Guard gives you quick and easy access to state-of-the-art LLMs.
+Acquire an API key by going [here](https://mailchi.mp/predictionguard/getting-started).

 Visual Question and Answering is one of the multimodal tasks empowered by LVMs (Large Visual Models).
 This microservice supports visual Q&A by using a LLaVA model available via the Prediction Guard API.
 It accepts two inputs: a prompt and an image.
 It outputs the answer to the prompt about the image.

 # 🚀1.
 Start Microservice with Python